Skip to content

 For further information on the venue of the conference (Badia Fiesolana), please see the EUI website.

-The selected candidates will be sent a link to register online for the Course and pay the registration fee corresponding to their modality of participation:
+Selected candidates will be sent a link to complete online registration for the course and to pay the registration fee corresponding to their modality of participation.

 Accommodation, travel and additional daily expenses are not included in the registration fee.